Tucson Indian Training School

 Team name: Braves

 Tucson Indian Training School made a name for itself in football early.
 Coach William Ruthrauff led teams to a 26-4-4 record through 1904.
-Most opponents were over other Indian teams from San Xavier Agency and Sacaton School as well as reserve teams from Tucson High School.
+Most opponents were other Indian teams from San Xavier Agency and Sacaton School as well as reserve teams from Tucson High School.
 But between 1899 and 1908 they played the University of Arizona 18 times.

 The Arrowhead shows a typical sports program for a small high school with teams in football, basketball and track